TV times for this weekend's penultimate British Superbike Showdown round at Oulton Park.

-Oulton Park British Superbikes: How to watch this weekend - TNT Sports and free-to-air Quest TV times
+Oulton Park British Superbikes: How to watch Sunday's races - TNT Sports and free-to-air Quest TV times

+The penultimate round of the British Superbike Championship Showdown at Oulton Park will be shown on TNT Sports and free-to-air Quest TV this weekend.

 Reigning champion Kyle Ryde (Nitrous Competitions Racing Yamaha) leads the title standings by 31 points from Bradley Ray (Raceways Yamaha) with six races remaining.